open-quantum-safe/liboqs-cpp/README.md

 --------------------------------------------

 To use the wrapper, the user must simply `#include "oqs_cpp.h"`.
 The wrapper contains a CMake build system for both examples and unit tests.
-To compile and run the examples, create a `./build` folder inside the root folder of the project, change directory to it, then type
+To compile and run the examples, create a `build` folder inside the root folder of the project, change directory to it, then type

 `cmake ..; make -j;`

-The above commands build `./oqs_cpp_kem` and `./oqs_cpp_sig` examples, assuming the CMake build system is available on the user's platform.
+The above commands build `oqs_cpp_kem` and `oqs_cpp_sig` examples, assuming the CMake build system is available on the user's platform.

-To compile and run the unit tests, first `cd ./unit_tests`, then create a `./build` folder inside `./unit_tests`, change directory to it, and finally type
+To compile and run the unit tests, first `cd unit_tests`, then create a `build` folder inside `unit_tests`, change directory to it, and finally type

 `cmake ..; make -j;`

-The above commands build `./oqs_cpp_testing` suite of unit tests.
+The above commands build `oqs_cpp_testing` suite of unit tests.

 liboqs-cpp has been extensively tested on Linux and macOS systems.
 Continuous integration is provided via Travis CI.